AntonFlorey/MakePlanarFacesPlus/README.md

  **Edit->Preferences->Get-Extensions**.
 Click on the little drop-down menu in the upper right corner and select `Install from Disk...`.
 Lastly, select the downloaded zip-folder.
 The addon should now be installed.

 ### Build for your system
 Since this addon relies on some code written in C++, you need to compile it first for other operating systems than windows.
-It took me quite a while to get this working on windows, but maybe you reading this are a bit more tech savy than I am.
+It took me quite a while to get this working on windows, but maybe you reading this are a bit more tech savvy than I am.
 Here are the steps needed to built this addon for your system:

 1. Make sure you have a C++ compiler and Cmake installed.
 2. You also need the python-dev package of python **version 3.11** (for Blender 4.4).
 In general, you have to compile for the python version that comes with your Blender installation.